Steenvoorde's international summer carnival - Our heritage, our popular traditions

 While "Jan Van Steinfort" and his two sons, Gilles and Jacobus, were still tapping repeatedly on the hard Flemish leather, tapping so hard and so violently that over there on the shores of Mont Cassel the echo was awakened and was going to reverberate against the flanks of the Cast-Berg, Jan, spitting into his right hand to facilitate the coming and going of the hammer said to his sons:

-The superior of the Priory of Saint-Laurent, the pious Abbé Jérôme, had decided to pay a visit to the shoemaker's family, who continued to work undisturbed but had not set foot in the chapel since Sunday after vespers, while the entire population had taken refuge in the churches and was praying fervently.
+The superior of the Priory of Saint-Laurent, the pious Abbé Jérôme, had decided to pay a visit to the shoemaker's family, who continued to work undisturbed but had not set foot in the chapel since the Sunday after vespers, while the entire population had taken refuge in the churches and was praying fervently.

 Half fearful, half trembling, the good abbot had entered the cense through the large door, whose jambs were two oak trees, the two finest in the Beauvoorde woods, felled by Jan's grandfather's own hand and carefully squared.